pr-omethe-us/PyKED/docs/ck-tutorial.rst

 the anchor and reference syntax to avoid having to write the same value multiple times.

 Values in data points can also have an associated uncertainty.
-This uncertainty can be absolute or relative, and is specified in the following way:
+This uncertainty can be absolute or relative, and is specified in the following way (the values in this example are arbitrary, and don't represent actual experimental results):

 .. code-block:: yaml